 Is smoking allowed in the cottages?

-No smoking is permitted in either cottage.
+No smoking (or e-cigarettes) permitted in either cottage.
 Guests are welcome to smoke outside and in the gardens.

 What laundry facilities are available?